 Please specify if you would like a fire pit and/or picnic table when booking.

 We have both tent camping and RV camping sites.
 Please specify which kind of site you will need, and whether you are looking for a more secluded site or if you are comfortable being closer to neighbors.
+If camping with an RV/camper, please specify your electric needs.
 We will do your best to accommodate you!

 Finally, please note that we are a campground under new ownership and we will be making improvements as we go (tree trimming, seeding, plumbing, etc.)!
 Please excuse any noise or mess.
 We will do our best to schedule our maintenance away from your campsite, but it may be in the vicinity.

 Goshen's location is extremely convenient, with the cities of Lexington and Staunton just a short drive away.
 Day trips to Lynchburg and Roanoke are also easily done from Goshen.
 Douthat State Park is nearby as well.